pozsarzs/modshell/document/README.md

 ### 1. About software

-This is a utility that can be used on several operating systems, which can communicate with connected equipment using Modbus/ASCII, -/RTU and -/TCP protocols.
+This is a utility that can be used on several operating systems, which can communicate with connected equipment using Modbus/ASCII and -/RTU protocols.
 The program can - even automatically - read, write or copy data from one device to another (e.g. transferring settings).
 The basic communication protocol of the program is Modbus, but DCON and HART was also implemented due to communication with other devices.
+(The Modbus/TCP and HART support feature will be available from v0.1-beta2 release.)

 ### 2. How to get installer package for my OS?